q - Run SQL directly on CSV or TSV files¶

 Here's the list of known limitations.
 Please contact me if you have a use case that needs any of those missing capabilities.

-FROM <subquery>
+• FROM <subquery> is not supported

-- Spaces in file names are not supported.
+• Spaces in file names are not supported.
 Use stdin for piping the data into q, or rename the file

-- Some rare cases of subqueries are not supported yet.
+• Some rare cases of subqueries are not supported yet.

 Have you ever stared at a text file on the screen, hoping it would have been a database so you could ask anything you want about it?
 I had that feeling many times, and I've finally understood that it's not the database that I want.
 It's the language - SQL.